marosolutions/marketing-dotnet/README.md

 # Installation

-## NuGet (Coming soon.
-Not yet available.)
+## NuGet
 [NuGet](https://www.nuget.org/) is the standard .NET packaging system.
-Simply search for "Maropost.Api".

-## Install from Source
-TODO
+You can find this package at [https://www.nuget.org/packages/Maropost.Api].
+In Visual Studio's NuGet Package Manager, you can search for "Maropost.Api", or in the Package Manager Console, you can simply `Install-Package Maropost.Api`.

 # Usage
 To use a service, first instantiate it, providing your Maropost AccountId